chilibeard/IntuneDriveMapping/Home.md

 ## Download the script

-If you select the `remove stale drives` option before downloading the script, network drives not specified in the configuration get disconnected.
+If you select the `remove stale drives` option before downloading the script, network drives not specified in the configuration gets disconnected.
 This is useful if you want to automatically remove stale drives which are no longer required and/or maintained by your configuration.

 ## Troubleshooting